-Christopher E Jackson, Sr., has been employed with the City of Inglewood since July 2008.
-Starting as a Planner in the Planning Division, he advanced within the city and was appointed as the Department Manager in June 2015.
+Christopher E. Jackson, Sr., has been employed with the City of Inglewood since 2008.
+Starting as a Planner in the Planning Division, he advanced within the city and was appointed to lead the Development Services Department in June, 2015.

 Mr. Jackson hails from South Central Los Angeles (Nickerson Gardens Housing Project) and is married to his lovely wife Tracy and they parent seven children.
-Mr. Jackson is an ordained minister, past board member of the Planning in the Black Community Division (PBCD) of the American Planning Association (ABA), the Immediate Past President of Alpha Phi Alpha, Fraternity, Inc., Beta Psi Lambda Chapter (Los Angeles), and a member of Sigma Pi Phi Fraternity, Xi Boule (Los Angeles).
-He holds a degree in Urban and Regional Planning from the Cal Poly Pomona and nearing completion of his MBA in Business from SNHU.
+Mr. Jackson is an ordained minister, past board member of the Planning in the Black Community Division (PBCD) of the American Planning Association (APA), a member and past President of Alpha Phi Alpha, Fraternity, Inc., Beta Psi Lambda Chapter (Los Angeles), and a member of Sigma Pi Phi Fraternity, Xi Boule (Los Angeles).
+He holds a bachelor's degree in Urban Planning from Cal Poly Pomona and nearing completion of his MBA in Business from SNHU.
 He is also a road bike enthusiast and member of the Major Taylor Bike Club of Los Angeles.